livekit/components-js/README.md

 > **Note** for the examples to work you'll need to make sure to copy the the contents of .env.example in the specific example folder to a newly created .env.local file and adjust the values accordingly to your livekit server setup.

+#### Setup Husky pre-push checks

+To get immediate feedback on whether CI will pass, you can set Husky to run check whenever you push to origin.
+Setting it up is as simple as running `yarn prepare`.

 <!--NAV_START-->

 ## Monorepo Navigation